daithinh/weather-forecast/README.md

 ## Todo

+- Fix minor conditional rendering bug
 - Refactor the code
 - Reorganize folder structure
-- Add "loading" component
+- Add "loading" component / check
-- Styling update ?
+- Styling update ? / in progress
 - More info on weekly forecast ?

 Thank you for reading.